akatsukinoyami/raid_alert_smart_bulb_alarm/README.md

         TELEGRAM_SESSION_STRING=<SESSION STRING>
     ```

-1. Setup Tuya by instruction [in the repo of TinyTuya](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys).
+1. Setup Tuya using instruction [in the repo of TinyTuya](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys).
 It's slightly long ang not easy.

 1. TinyTuya Wizard will create file `device.json` where will be info about your bulbs.
 You need fields `id` and `key`.